July 23-25, 2025

 - Which nonprofit sectors saw an increase in contributions and why?

-- What is the impact of the dollars up, donors down trend on fundraising strategy and the nonprofit sector?
+- What the impact is of the dollars-up, donors-down trend on fundraising strategy and the nonprofit sector?

-Whether you are looking to refine your development approach, better engage with donors at all levels or identify opportunities to educate your staff and board, this session equips you with the tools and knowledge you need to adapt your organization’s strategy to maximize fundraising success in today’s giving landscape.
+Whether you are looking to refine your development approach, better engage with donors at all levels, or identify opportunities to educate your staff and board, this session equips you with the tools and knowledge you need to adapt your organization’s strategy to maximize fundraising success in today’s giving landscape.

 Workshop 302 Leveraging Coaching Skills to Strengthen Relationships